-If you're below the surface – you’ll dive down between 12-22m – they love to swim around you, investigating this odd human sea creature.
+If you're below the surface you’ll dive down between 12 and 22m.
+The seals love to swim around you to investigate this odd human sea creature.
 Dazzling displays of aquabatics are common as the seals swirl, twist, turn and gyrate around you.
 You may even get a mock charge (they'll swerve away at the last moment) or a gentle bump or nudge signalling 'come and play!'

 If you stay on the surface, you may find the Cape Fur seals cruising slowly along, or just lolling in the sunshine warming their flippers.
 If you're very quick and very lucky, you'll get some great photographs.

 The place to go diving or snorkelling with Cape Fur seals is Partridge Point, near Simon's Town on the Cape Peninsula, where Great White shark guru and brilliant marine photographer Chris Fallows runs a dive and snorkel operation.
 There's a colony of over 100 seals here that have become accustomed to both divers and snorkellers.